Light and Temperature for Saintpaulia - African Violet

 - humidity sensor indicates when plant needs water

 - pebble tray can hold water for plants needing more humidity around plant leaves

 - suitable for plants up to 30 cm (10 inches) tall in 12 - 16 cm (5 - 6 inches) pots.

 This artificial light is not suitable for indoor plants that need plenty of lights, but this is not requirement for African violets.
 Also, setting dawn/sunset can be sometimes problematic - be sure to plug this light in the morning.
 I am sure that manufacturer has been noted about this 'problem' and that this will be solved in the future (if it is not already solved).

 There are many other much more expensive growing lights and complete systems for indoor and outdoor plants, like (links open in new windows, so feel free to check them):

 But, before buying such expensive lights, be sure that they are really what you need...

-When buying light meters, have in mind that summer light can be up to 130.000 lux strong.
+When buying light meters, have in mind that summer light can be up to 180.000 lux strong.
 If you need light meter for checking indoor conditions (and African violets are indoor plants), go for small and cheap digital light meters.
-They are reliable and can last long time and there is no need for wasting money on professional light meters that costs hundred of dollars.
-Few small and cheap light meters to consider for checking light conditions for African violets and other indoor plants:
+They are reliable and can last for a long time and there is no need for wasting money on professional light meters that costs hundred of dollars.
+Here are few small and cheap light meters to consider for checking light conditions for African violets and other indoor plants: